tldr-pages/tldr/contributing-guides/style-guide.md

 This can be resolved by inserting a comma before the "and" or "or" in the final element in the list.

-> Delete the Git branches, tags, and remotes.
+> Delete the Git branches, tags, andBrand and project names can be capitalized in the description whenever applicable (e.g. use `A tool for interacting with a Git repository.` instead of ``A tool for interacting with a `git` repository.``). remotes.

 ### Special cases